Kunle Adeyemi: Makoko Floating School & Water Architecture

 Black Rhino Academy (2018): Learning from Indigenous Settlement

 The indigenous settlement reference is not decorative.
-The ring organization produces the same spatial qualities — community gathering, graduated privacy, ventilation between units — that centuries of occupation have optimized.
+The ring organization produces the same spatial qualities (community gathering, graduated privacy, ventilation between units) that centuries of occupation have optimized.
 Adeyemi’s method here mirrors Wang Shu’s salvage approach: using existing knowledge rather than imposing imported solutions.

 The Method

-“The architects of the future will begin to be seen more as agents of change,” Adeyemi has said.1
+“The architects of the future will begin to be seen more as agents of change,” Adeyemi has said.1 The statement echoes Frank Lloyd Wright’s belief that architecture shapes society, but Adeyemi locates agency in communities rather than individual genius.

 Influence Chain